-- See Section 2.2, Installing System Analyzer as Part of a Larger Product or - See Section 2.3, Installing System Analyzer as a Software Update
+- See Section 2.2, Installing System Analyzer as Part of a Larger Product or

 Step 2: Configure your target application so that UIA logging is enabled.
 Causing your application to use UIA's LoggingSetup and Rta modules as described in the first link below automatically enables logging of events related to the CPU and Task load.
 You can skip the links to more detailed information that follow if you just want to use the default configuration.